Stop the Bleed teaches public to respond in emergency scenarios

-Nurses at St. Mary’s Regional Medical Center have recently started a program called Stop the Bleed, in which they train members of the public on stopping severe bleeding during an emergency situation.
+ENID, Okla. — Nurses at St. Mary’s Regional Medical Center recently started a program called Stop the Bleed, in which they train members of the public on stopping severe bleeding during an emergency situation.

 Berneta Kimbrell, RN, and Jamie Smith, RN, have both worked at St. Mary’s for many years, and themselves took the Stop the Bleed training in order to become certified instructors of the course.
-After attending the training, the pair discussed a desire to try and start a program for the public, with the goal of training those such as teachers, fire fighters and other members of the public in how to stop severe bleeding to stabilize a victim during an emergency situation.
+After attending the training, the pair discussed a desire to try and start a program with the goal of training those such as teachers, firefighters and other members of the public in how to stop severe bleeding to stabilize a victim during an emergency situation.

 “Jamie’s son goes to school in Drummond.
 I have grandchildren who go to school at Pioneer and at Waukomis,” Kimbrell said.
 “And our thoughts were, ‘If there was a school shooting, how long is it going to take emergency personnel to get there?’
 So then we thought we wanted to do this and train the teachers.
 So we came back and talked about it and thought, ‘Why not our churches, why not other people,’ because it can help everybody.”